projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

        --logger_setting: params like console,level=4;kmsg,level=3
        --pm_notify_channel: define the channel used to notify guest about power event --pm_by_vuart:pty,/run/acrn/vuart_vmname or tty,/dev/ttySn
+       --windows: support Oracle virtio-blk, virtio-net, and virtio-input devices for windows guest with secure boot

 See :ref:`acrn-dm_parameters` for more detailed descriptions of these configuration options.